Optometry: United States

-Optometrists, Doctors of Optometry, or Optometric Physicians are primary eye care providers.
+Optometrists, doctors of optometry, or optometric physicians are primary eye care providers.
 They provide comprehensive optical and medical eye care.
 They are trained and licensed to practice medicine for eye related conditions - prescribe topical medications (prescription eye drops), oral medications as well as administer diagnostic agents.
 In some states, optometrists may also be licensed to perform certain types of eye surgery.

 Scope of practice

 Optometrists provide optical and medical eye care.
 They prescribe corrective lenses to aid refractive errors (e.g. myopia, hyperopia, presbyopia, astigmatism, double vision).
 They manage vision development in children including amblyopia diagnosis/treatment.
 Some perform vision therapy.
 They are trained to diagnose and manage any eye disease and their associations with systemic health.
 Optometrists are trained and licensed to practice medicine for eye-related conditions (including bacterial/viral infections, inflammation, glaucoma, macular degeneration, and diabetic retinopathy).
 They can prescribe all topical medications (eye drops) and most oral medications (taken by mouth), including scheduled controlled substances.
 They may also remove ocular foreign bodies and order blood panels or imaging studies such as CT or MRI.
 Optometrists do not perform invasive surgery.
-However, Optometrists may perform superficial surgeries within the anterior segment of the eye in Oklahoma and Louisiana.
-Legislation permits Optometrists in Oklahoma and Kentucky to also perform certain laser procedures.
+However, in some states, optometrists may perform superficial surgeries within the anterior segment of the eye including removal of certain eyelid lesions.
+As of 2025, 14 states allow certified optometrists to perform certain laser procedures.

-Within their scope of practice optometrists are considered physicians and bill medical insurance plans accordingly.
+The Centers for Medicare & Medicaid Services has defined optometrists as physicians and allow them to bill medical insurance plans accordingly.

 Optometrists in the United States are regulated by state boards, which vary from state to state.

 The Association of Regulatory Boards of Optometry (ARBO) assists these state board licensing agencies in regulating the practice of optometry.

 Licensing

-Optometrists must complete all course work and graduate from an accredited College of Optometry.
-This includes passage of all parts of the national board examinations as well as local jurisprudence examinations, which vary by state.
+Optometrists must complete all coursework and graduate from an accredited college of optometry.
+They must also pass all parts of the national board examinations as well as local jurisprudence examinations, which vary by state.

 Education and Training

-Optometrists typically complete four years of undergraduate studies followed by four years of Optometry school.
-Some complete a 5th year of training.
+Optometrists typically complete four years of undergraduate studies followed by four years of optometry school.
+Some complete a fifth year of training.
 Their program is highly specific to the eyes and related structures.
-Optometrists receive their medical eye training while enrolled in Optometry school and during internships.
-Training may take place in colleges of Optometry, hospitals, clinics and private practices.
-In many instances Optometry students and Ophthalmology residents will co-manage medical cases.
-Instructors may be Optometrists, professors or physicians.
+Optometrists receive their medical eye training while enrolled in optometry school and during internships.
+Training may take place in colleges of optometry, hospitals, clinics and private practices.
+In many instances optometry students and ophthalmology residents will co-manage medical cases.
+Instructors may be optometrists, professors or physicians.
 The program includes extensive classroom and clinical training in geometric, physical, physiological and ophthalmic optics, specialty contact lens evaluation, general anatomy, ocular anatomy, ocular disease, pharmacology, ocular pharmacology, neuroanatomy and neurophysiology of the visual system, pediatric visual development, gerontology, binocular vision, color vision, form, space, movement and vision perception, systemic disease, histology, microbiology, sensory and perceptual psychology, biochemistry, statistics and epidemiology.

 Optometrists are required to obtain continuing education credit hours to maintain licensure - number of hours varies by state.

 Optometrists prescribing schedule controlled substances are required to renew their DEA license every few years.